DFE-Digital/ecf-gov-guidance/content/appoint-an-appropriate-body-early-career-teachers.md

 [Find an appropriate body](https://www.gov.uk/government/publications/statutory-teacher-induction-appropriate-bodies/find-an-appropriate-body).

+^ You may have previously used a local authority as an appropriate body for early career teachers.
+From September 2023 this is no longer possible, so you'll need to choose another appropriate body.

 You can appoint one appropriate body for all of your early career teachers, but you may need or choose to appoint different ones.